 Please see a complete discussion of these risk factors in Part I, Item 1A - Risk Factors of the Company's Annual Report on Form 10-K for the year ended December 31, 2023.
 We caution you that the important factors referenced above may not contain all of the factors that are important to you.
 Our forward-looking statements speak only as of the date of this Report or as of the date they are made, and we undertake no obligation to update our forward-looking statements.

-- Item 1.
-Consolidated financial statements (unaudited) - Item 2.
-Management's discussion and analysis of financial condition and results of operations - Item 3.
-Quantitative and qualitative disclosures about market risk - Item 4.
+Item 2.
+Management's discussion and analysis of financial condition and results of operations

+Item 3.
+Quantitative and qualitative disclosures about market risk

+Item 4.
 Controls and procedures

 Mastercard Incorporated

 Index to consolidated financial statements (unaudited)